ewof/TownyWaypoints/README.md

 # TownyWaypoints

-Configurable plot types for Towny that players can teleport between.
+Configurable plot types for Towny that players can teleport between. <br/>
+Requires [Paper](https://github.com/PaperMC/Paper) or a fork of it.
+Supports [Folia](https://github.com/PaperMC/Folia).
+It will not work on Bukkit or Spigot.

 ### Traveling